 For some patients with serious snoring issues, sleep apnea and snoring surgery treatments may be necessary to get the result you need.
-A surgeon can change the structure of your nasal passages and sinuses to allow for improved airflow.
+A surgeon can change your nasal passages structure and opens it to allow maximum airflow.

 6. Sleep On Your Side

-When you sleep on your back, gravity works against the muscles surrounding your airway, making the airway collapse and close off.
+Your airway can collapse and close off if you sleep on your back because while you are sleeping on your back, gravity will work against the muscle, and sometimes it is the reason people snore.
 Simply turning on your side allows gravity to work with you instead.

 9. Use Nasal Strips or a Nasal Dilator

+Sometimes nasal congestion can be a reason you snore.
 If you are a light snorer, try a stick-on nasal strip or a nasal dilator to open up your nasal passages at night.
-Being able to breathe through your nose lowers your risk of snoring and sleep apnea by threefold.
+Try breathing through your nose while sleeping, it will lower the risk of snoring and sleep apnea.

 10. Use Sleep Apnea Pillows

-A sleep apnea pillow placed under your head can help during sleep.
-Just 4 inches of head elevation works to diminish snoring and keep your airway open by preventing gravity from fully working to close your airway.
+If you place a sleep apnea pillow under your head while sleeping, it will help you to breathe easily.
+Just 4 inches of head elevation works to diminish snoring and keep your upper airway open by preventing gravity from fully working to close your airway.

-For a FREE consultation and the chance to sleep through the night, give us a call!
-We can help you or your family member stop snoring so you can all get some more rest.
+For your completely FREE No obligation, Snoring and Sleep Apnea consultation, call 503-648-6671 NOW.
+We can help you or your family member to stop snoring immediately so you can all get some more rest.